SpatioTemporal/pystare/README.md

 ## Requirements:
-By default, pystare requires STARE to be installed i.e. expects libSTARE.a in /usr/local/lib/ and STARE.h in /usr/local/include/
+Pystare requires STARE to be installed.
+It expects libSTARE.a in /usr/local/lib/ and STARE.h in /usr/local/include/

     git clone https://github.com/SpatioTemporal/STARE
     cd STARE